Medieval period of India: A historical overview

 Rajput painting, architecture and literature significantly contributed to composite medieval Indian culture.
 Through a dynamic history of conflicts and alliances, the Rajputs were able to preserve political autonomy in the region.

-These kingdoms influenced the medieval history timeline of India’s culture, demography and political landscape.
+These kingdoms influenced the Medieval Period of India history timeline of India’s culture, demography and political landscape.
 Their rich architectural and artistic heritage continues to be conserved.

 Northeast India